Arashdhgn/HelloWorld/Readme.md

 ## Git Branching
 branching is used to change your code in a sandbox environment

-then when its done we can merge it back to your main branch
+then when it's done we can merge it back to your main branch

-hotfix branch is a branch of code that is made for a quick cahnge or a quick bug fix
+hotfix branch is a branch of code that is made for a quick change or a quick bug fix
 1. use git branch command to check the branches we have already
 2. use git checkout -b 'name' to create a new branch
 3. git checkout 'name' is used to move between branches

 for example this text was added in the 'addtext branch'
-4. now I we can merge the branches into the main branch
+4. now we can merge the branches into the main branch
 5. but  first we may want to compare the files using git diff 'other branch name' command
-6.
+6. we can use git merge but the more common way is to use pull requests

+A pull request is when we want to pull our code into the main branch from the feature branch

+so when we make a pull request we can still make changes and comments but when the merge is complete our feature branch is destroyed
+7. Write a pretty good comment
+8. then merge the pull request
+9. after that we need to pull down the changes from GitHub into our local machine using git pull origin 'branch name'
+10. delete the feature branch using git branch -d 'branch name'
+11.